12 Unique and Romantic Couple Tattoo Ideas

 Puzzle Pieces

-Puzzle piece tattoos are literal connection.
+Puzzle piece Couple tattoo are literal connection.
 One half fits the other.
 It’s not about being incomplete alone but about showing how your shapes align perfectly.
 Go small enough to be subtle, or big enough to be unmistakable when the pieces meet side by side.
+You can design them to physically connect when standing side by side.
+Small versions work well on wrists or ankles, while larger pieces fit forearms or shoulders.

 Roman Numerals